ARTEMIS-TWIN/Docs/docs/survey/03-04-curator-archivist.md

 ## 3.4.4 Use of 3D, simulations, and integration of digital tools

-Among curators and archivists, the use of **3D models** remains limited: only a few respondents have experimented with them, while others express interest but lack opportunities or resources to adopt such tools.
+Among curators and archivists, the use of **3D models** remains limited: only a few respondents have experimented with them, while others express interest but a lack of opportunities or resources to adopt such tools.
 Digital simulations are essentially absent from current practice, though several participants indicate curiosity toward their potential applications.

 The challenges highlighted reflect this early stage of adoption.
 Respondents point to **insufficient training**, **high costs**, and **limited institutional support** as the main barriers slowing digital integration.
 Some note that existing workflows – strongly rooted in traditional documentation practices – make it difficult to introduce new tools, while resistance to change within institutions also plays a role.
 Only one respondent reports no particular difficulty.